redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

    best datanode for the next block.
 #.
 If the `DFSInputStream` encounters an error while
    communicating with a datanode, it will try the next closest one for that block.
-   It will also remember datanodes that have failed so that it doesn’t needlessly retry them for later blocks. |br|
+   `DFSInputStream` will also remember datanodes that have failed so that it doesn't needlessly retry them for later blocks. |br|
-   The `DFSInputStream` also verifies checksums for the data transferred to it from the datanode.
-If it finds a corrupt block, it reports this to the namenode before the `DFSInputStream` attempts to read a replica of the block from another datanode.
+   The `DFSInputStream` also verifies checksums for the data received from from the datanode.
+When a corrupt block is found, the `DFSInputStream` reports this to the namenode before the `DFSInputStream` attempts to read a replica of the block from another datanode.
 #.
-When the client has finished reading the data, it calls `close()` on the stream.
+The client calls ``close()`` on the stream after finishing reading the data.

 How do I make my program's output data available to other users?